jjsonng/Extended-Lotka-Volterra-Model/README.md

 ## Usage

-Open and run `Extended Lotka–Volterra Model.ipynb` in Jupyter Notebook.
+Open and run `extended_model.ipynb` in Jupyter Notebook.